rajurayhan/soding/README.md

 The Workign Process is as below-

+- Registration: Register as a new User with email and password.
 - Add New Task : Takes input of Task Name and Description and Store to Database.
 - Edit Task: Edit the existing value of a Task.
 - Delete Task: Delete a specific Task.